History of the New Orleans Saints: Jim Mora era (1986–1996)

 In 1990, the Saints started off poorly, going 2–5 in their first seven games.
-However, they turned their season around and close wins in their final two games of the season were enough to give them an 8–8 record and a playoff berth in the newly expanded NFL playoffs, which now included six teams from each conference.
-They traveled to Soldier Field to take on the Chicago Bears, but lost 16–6.
+However, they turned their season around with close wins in their final two games of the season giving them an 8–8 record.

-In 1991, the Saints started with a seven-game win streak, a team-record best start, and an overall impressive start, considering the Saints had never started better than 2–0.
+In 1991, the Saints started with a seven-game win streak, a team-record best start.
 With the 7–0 start, the Saints opened up a four-game lead over the rest of the division.
 But then the Saints lost five of their next seven games, giving Atlanta and San Francisco a shot at claiming the division title.
-However, the Saints regrouped in the final two games of the season, and they finished 11–5 as the Falcons and 49ers finished 10–6 to give the Saints their first-ever division title.
-The Saints' first-round playoff game would be at the Superdome against Atlanta.
-The Falcons came from behind to defeat the Saints 27–20.
+However, the Saints regrouped in the final two games of the season, giving the Saints their first-ever division title.

-In 1992, the Saints attempted to defend their division title, but their hated rivals, the 49ers, swept the season series and finished 14–2 to the Saints' 12–4, meaning that the Saints would once again have to settle for a wild card berth to the NFC playoffs.
-They hosted the Philadelphia Eagles but once again could not put their home field advantage to good use, losing 36–20 for their fourth playoff loss in as many games.
+In 1992, the Saints attempted to defend their division title, but the 49ers, swept the season series.

-The 1993 season would see the Saints start their decline from regular playoff contender to league doormat once again.
-They started off 5–0, but lost eight of their last 11 games to finish 8–8, one game out of the playoffs.
+The 1993 season would see the Saints start their decline from regular playoff contender to league losses once again.

-After seven straight years without a losing record, the team returned to the losing ways of the pre-Mora era in 1994.
-The Saints started 4–8 on their way to a 7–9 record.

 In 1995, the Saints again finished 7–9 in the NFC West, which was newly expanded to include the Carolina Panthers.
-Due to tiebreakers, the Saints had the disgrace of finishing in last place in the division behind even the expansion team.
+Due to tiebreakers, the Saints finished in last place in the division.